-When the days start getting shorter and the heat starts to subside I like to use my oven for one dish meals.
-It warms up the kitchen, send an enticing aroma through the house and saves me time cooking a few different dishes over the stove.
+When the days get shorter and the heat starts to subside, I like to use my oven for a one-dish meal.
+It warms up the kitchen, sends an enticing aroma through the house and saves me time cooking a few different dishes over the stove.

 This meal has everything:

 Here is how it’s done, and it’s not as complicated as you may think!

 Blanch one package of collard greens by washing them first and dropping them whole in a large pot of lightly salted, boiling water for one minute.
 The salt will prevent the nutrients from leaching out of the greens and the blanching will make them pliable so they don’t break.